 What you should know about the pre-approval process

-If you have received communication from your current bank that you've been pre-approved, then this process does not apply to you.
+If you have received communication from your current bank that you've been pre-approved for a loan, then this process does not apply to you.
 The bank has used information available to them to determine that you may be eligible for one of their products.
-The following process is for when you're seeking pre-approval.
+The following process is for when you're seeking a pre-approved loan.

 - You'll fill out a loan application and provide the lender with the relevant documents concerning your financial condition